-With 2013 in full swing, you likely have goals in place for the business and are actively pursuing them.
+You likely have goals in place for your business and are actively pursuing them.
 But is the rest of your company on the same page?
 Is your team aware of goals, equipped to meet them and held accountable for progress?
 Unless you have an effective financial reporting mechanism in place, the answer is “probably not.”

 Let’s say you’re projecting sales growth of 10 percent this year.
 Is your operations team ready for this growth?
 Have you explored the impact increased sales will have on hiring and equipment needs?

 To ensure all departments understand the numbers and the finance of producing, delivering, and selling your products and services, it’s essential to determine metrics and set benchmarks across all disciplines and departments.
 If you’re not using them already, these strategies for managing and measuring numbers will help keep you focused and lay the foundation for informed decision making.